lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 • A high-protein diet also causes your cat’s stools to stink, especially if your cat catches live mice and birds.
 Wild animals carry various parasites and bacteria that can upset your cat’s digestion.

-#7 Your Cat is Ill
+7. Your Cat is Ill

-Cats have anal glands, producing an extremely foul-smelling discharge when infected or blocked.
-(4) And this discharge can get all over your Litter-Robot when your cat uses the bathroom.
+And this discharge can get all over your Litter-Robot when your cat uses the bathroom.

 Moreover, hormonal changes and medication can also change your cat’s bathroom habits and lead to excess odor when using the toilet.

-#8 You’re Not Using the Right Cleaning Products
+8. Using the Wrong Cleaning Products

-Think about how you’re washing your automatic cat toilet box.
-It’s not enough to clean it with hot water because it won’t get rid of the smell of cat urine, and it will build up in time:
+It’s not enough to clean it with hot water because it won’t get rid of the smell of cat urine, and it will build up over time.

 • Use antibacterial detergent to dissolve any urine residue and remove lingering odors.